Gling-bet/anonynamer/README.md

 ## Quickstart

-To create a pseudo-identity from a key...
+To create a pseudo-identity from a seed phrase...

 **1. Install**